stevengharris/markupeditor-base/README.md

 ```

 The installation identifies `muedit` in the package.json `bin` property.
 You can open the editor on a doc using node.js with
-the `muedit` command, providing a filename to edit (and optionally a port for node.js).
+the `npx muedit` command, providing a filename to edit (and optionally a port for node.js).
 You can use the demo.html file that
 is part of the docs:

 ```
-$ muedit docs/demo/demo.html
+$ npx muedit docs/demo/demo.html
 Server listening at http://localhost:3000
 ```